antonioalberti/AIPyCraft/Readme.md

    - Enter `2` to create a new solution by providing a name and description
    - Enter `3` to install dependencies for a solution using a virtual environment
    - Enter `4` to run a solution (executes Python components, skips others)
-   - Enter `5` to display detailed information about a solution and its components
+   - Enter `5` to list loaded solutions and display detailed information about a selected solution
    - Enter `6` to remove a solution and its associated files
    - Enter `7` to correct and improve an existing solution using AI
    - Enter `8` to apply alternative solution correction using AI